Firefighter death ruled homicide; police say fire was arson

 Worcester District Attorney Joseph Early Jr. announced Friday that a former tenant, 21-year-old Momoh Kamara, had been indicted on second-degree murder, arson and burglary charges.

-Kamara, who now lives in West Boylston, is scheduled for arraignment later Friday.
+Kamara now lives in West Boylston.
+He is scheduled for arraignment later Friday.
 It's not clear if he has a lawyer who could comment.